 In-office LED light therapy requires up to 10 sessions or more, each spaced out about a week apart.
 You may start to see minor results after your first session.
 Results will be more dramatic and noticeable once you’ve finished all of your treatments.

 Even after you’ve achieved the recommended number of sessions, your results aren’t permanent.

 As your skin cells turn over, you may lose some collagen and start to see signs of aging again.
 You may also start to see acne breakouts.
 This is why it’s recommended that you go back for maintenance treatments every few months or as recommended by your provider.

 Home LED light therapy treatments aren’t as dramatic because the light frequencies aren’t as high.
 You should follow the manufacturer’s instructions.

 If you’re curious about the gradual results achieved via LED light therapy, check out the following before and after pictures.

 Each in-office LED light therapy session takes about 20 minutes at a time.
 You’ll need to wear protective goggles so that the light doesn’t cause any damage to your eyes.

-Whether you’re using LED lights at home or are seeing a professional for treatment, you should not wear any makeup during your session.
+Whether you’re using LED lights at home or seeing a provider for treatment, you should not wear any makeup during your session.

 Professional LED light therapy will get you the most dramatic results.
 It may also be used in conjunction with other skin therapies, such as microdermabrasion.

-LED light therapy is performed by a licensed aesthetician or a dermatologist.
+A licensed aesthetician or a dermatologist performs LED light therapy.
 Since LED light therapy is relatively new for skincare use, the availability of practitioners who use this treatment can vary based on where you live.